Generic properties of topological groups: Countably infinite discrete groups

 By Proposition~\ref{p.prod_polish} the space $\nnn$ of infinite tables of natural numbers is Polish.
 A clopen basis for $\nnn$ consists of sets of the form

 for $n_i,m_i,k_i\in\nat$, ($i=1,\ldots,l$).
 We will study the subspace

-We would like to apply the Baire category theorem (Theorem~\ref{t.bct}) in $\calg$.
+\begin{defi} A \textbf{group property} is an isomorphism-invariant subset $\calp\subseteq\calg$.
+The property $\calp$ is \textbf{generic} if it is a comeager subset of $\calg$. \end{defi} We would like to apply the Baire category theorem (Theorem~\ref{t.bct}) in $\calg$.
 Therefore, by Theorem~\ref{t.G_delta} we need to prove that $\calg$ is $G_\delta$ in $\nnn$.
 The calculation is quite straightforward, see \cite[Proposition~3.1]{ELEKES}.

 \begin{remark} Consider the space introduced in \cite[Section~3.1]{GOLDBRING}, which is also denoted by $\calg$.
 To avoid confusion, here we denote it by $\calg'$.
 There is a natural embedding $\Phi:\calg\embeds\calg'$ that maps $\calg$ onto a clopen subset of $\calg'$: multiplication tables determine inverses and we take $1$ to be the identity element.
 Moreover, $\calg'$ is the disjoint union of countably infinitely many copies of $\Phi(\calg)$.
-Therefore, regarding the genericity of isomorphism-invariant subsets of $\calg$ and $\calg'$, they are equivalent.
-Also it is pointed out in \cite[Proposition~3.1.1]{GOLDBRING} that the subspace $\calg'$ is closed in $\nnn\times\nat^\nat\times\nat$.
+Therefore, regarding the genericity of group properties, $\calg$ and $\calg'$ are equivalent.
+Also, it is pointed out in \cite[Proposition~3.1.1]{GOLDBRING} that the subspace $\calg'$ is closed in $\nnn\times\nat^\nat\times\nat$.
 On the other hand, $\calg$ is not closed in $\nnn$. \end{remark}

 We reserve the notation $\wtilde G$ for the unique group of multiplication table $G$ and underlying set $\nat$.

 \begin{remark} When we consider elements of $\calg$ we use the usual shorthands of group theory.
 For example, to define the subspace of torsion groups we write